 Debbie Johnson, ¡Presente!

-This slightly edited obituary was originally published in Fighting Words on June 17.
+This slightly edited obituary, written by Kris Hamel, was originally published in Fighting Words on June 17.
 The celebration of the life of Debbie Johnson will take place on Saturday, July 6, 2024, at 10am at the North Rosedale Park Community House, 18445 Scarsdale St., Detroit, MI 48223.

 Deborah Johnson of Detroit, a longtime revolutionary and community activist, died on June 8 after a protracted illness.
 She was 74.
 Debbie or DJ, as her friends and comrades called her, is survived by her spouse, Michael Shane, and children Deana Johnson, Paul Johnson, Ariana Shane and Phillip Shane, along with grandchildren and other family members.